fusioncharts/dev_centre_docs/getting-started/jquery/percentage-calculation-using-jquery.md

 The above chart has been rendered using the following steps:

 1. Included the necessary libraries and components using `import`.
-For example, `react-fusioncharts`, `fusioncharts`, etc.
+For example, `jquery-fusioncharts`, `fusioncharts`, etc.

 2. Stored the chart configuration in a JSON object.
 In the JSON object:
     * The chart type has been set to `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).